Can I Date During the Divorce Process?

 man and woman on coffee date

 There’s nothing technically stopping you from going on a date or two while you are divorcing.
 Your actions can complicate matters though, especially if your divorce is already a little bit messy.
-This is why you may want to talk to your Tazewell County contested divorce lawyer before you put yourself out there.
+This is why you may want to talk to your Peoria County contested divorce lawyer before you put yourself out there.

 Is it Legal to Date During the Divorce Process?